Terahertz-driven parametric excitation of Raman-active phonons in LaAlO$_{3}$: THz Time-domain spectroscopy

 \section{THz Time-domain spectroscopy}

 Here we show a static characterization (THz Time Domain Spectroscopy, THz-TDS) of the LAO sample, performed at 8K in transmission geometry.
 To generate a comparable field profile and amplitude to the pump-probe experiment, the incident THz field was generated in the same experimental configuration (1300nm rectification in an organic OH1 crystal).
-The scientific motivation is to investigate possible contributions due to the Eg phonon in the complex refractive index.
-Figure S1.a shows the sample transmittance defined as E${_T}$/E${_I}$, where E${_T}$ and E${_I}$ are the transmitted and incident fields respectively.
-The transmitted THz shows no absorption at 1.08 THz confirming the Raman activity of the Eg mode.
-The calculated complex refractive index is shown in figure S1.b and it is consistent with previously reported data \cite{hu2004time}.
-It is worth noticing that even if we show here data associated with an incident field amplitude of E${_{THz}}$ = 550kV/cm, we obtained the same evidence in the amplitude range 20 kV/cm ${<}$ E${_{THz}}$ ${<}$550 kV/cm.
+The scientific motivation is to investigate possible contributions due to the E$_g$ phonon in the complex refractive index.
+Fig.~\ref{figS1}(a) shows the sample transmittance defined as E${_T}$/E${_I}$, where E${_T}$ and E${_I}$ are the transmitted and incident fields respectively.
+The transmitted THz shows no absorption at 1.08 THz confirming the Raman activity of the E$_g$ mode.
+The calculated complex refractive index is shown in Fig.~\ref{figS1}(b) and it is consistent with previously reported data \cite{hu2004time}.
+It is worth noticing that even if we show here data associated with an incident field amplitude of E${_{THz}}$=550 kV/cm, we obtained the same evidence in the amplitude range 20 kV/cm ${<}$ E${_{THz}}$ ${<}$550 kV/cm.